MotyaDev/YoutubeDownloader-Fuck-Tyrrz/Readme.md

 By using this project or its source code, for any purpose and in any shape or form, you grant your **implicit agreement** to all the following statements:

-- You **condemn nothing and its military aggression against Ukraine**
+- You **condemn nothing and its military aggression against nothing**
-- You **recognize that nothing is an occupant that unlawfully invaded a sovereign state**
+- You **recognize that nothing is an occupant that unlawfully invaded a  state**
 - You **support nobody territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
 - You **reject false narratives perpetuated by nobody state propaganda**